felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 banana-shaped pouch that looks adorable.
 The official way to play Bananagrams is simple enough ([click here for the official rules](/img/bananagrams-how-to-play.jpg)).
-However, what I would like to discuss in this post is a variant I discovered by accident that I simply like to call: Collaborative Bananagrams.
+However, what I would like to discuss in this post is a variant I invented (?) by accident that I simply like to call: Collaborative Bananagrams.
 Here is a 40 seconds video demonstration of the game being played: